-ISSUES (AND SUPPORTING INFORMATION SOURCES Potentially Significant Impact Less Than Significant Impact No Impact Establish annual targets for statewide energy efficiency savings and demand reduction that will achieve a cumulative doubling of statewide energy efficiency savings in electricity and natural gas end uses by 2030.
+ISSUES (AND SUPPORTING INFORMATION SOURCES Potentially Significant Impact Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impact Establish annual targets for statewide energy efficiency savings and demand reduction that will achieve a cumulative doubling of statewide energy efficiency savings in electricity and natural gas end uses by 2030.
 Reduce GHG emissions in the electricity sector through the implementation of the above measures and other actions as modeled in Integrated Resource Planning (IRP) to meet GHG emissions reductions planning targets in the IRP process.
 Load-serving entities and publicly-owned utilities meet GHG emissions reductions planning targets through a combination of measures as described in IRPs. imple and efficie interfeto estrefficie istent.
 The mented by the laconstructed to ency measures ere with or obsablish annual taking savings and istent.
 The new med and constitute of the constitut Project would implement The Project truct policies or gets for state and demand red w development to improve to improve to improve to improve to improve the improve to improve the improve to improve the improv the energy would not or strategies wide energy uction.
-Implement Mobile So ource Strategy (Clea ner Techno ology and Fuel s) At least 1.5 million zero emission and plugin hybrid light-duty EV by 2025.
-Strate interf Consistent.
-This is a CARB Mobile Source Strategy.
-The Project would not obstruct or interfere with CARB zero emission and plug-in hybrid light-duty EV 2025 targets.
-At least 4.2 million zero emission and plug-in hybrid light-duty EV by 2030.
-Strate obstruct or and plug-in Further increase GHG stringency on all light- duty vehicles beyond existing Advanced Clean cars regulations.
-CARB, California State Transportation Agency (CalSTA Strategic Growt Council (SGC) Strate interficients of the strate interficient of the strate interficie stent.
+Implement Mobile Source Strategy (Cleaner Technology and Fuels) At least 1.5 million zero emission and plugin hybrid light-duty EV by 2025.
+Strate interf stent.
 This is gy.
+The Projecter with CARB I light-duty EV ct would not zero emission obstruct or At least 4.2 million zero emission and plug-in hybrid light-duty EV by 2030.
+Strate interf stent.
+This is gy.
+The Projecter with CARB I light-duty EV ct would not zero emission obstruct or Further increase GHG stringency on all light- duty vehicles beyond existing Advanced Clean cars regulations.
+CARB, California State Transportation Agency (CalSTA), Strategic Growth Council (SGC), Strate interficients of the strate interficient of the strate interficie stent.
+This is gy.
 The Projectere with CARB stringency of d existing attions. ct would not efforts to furt n all light-du obstruct or her increase ty vehicles Medium- and Heavy-Duty GHG Phase 2.
-California Departn of Transportatio (Caltrans), CEC, OPR, Consistrate interference Innovative Clean Transit: Transition to a suite of to-be-determined innovative clean transit options.
+California Departn of Transportatio (Caltrans), CEC, OPR, Consistrate interference istent.
+This is gy.
+The Projecter with CAR im- and Heavy ct would not B efforts to obstruct or implement Innovative Clean Transit: Transition to a suite of to-be-determined innovative clean transit options.
 Assumed 20% of new urban buses purchased beginning in 2018 will be zero emission buses with the penetration of zero-emission technology ramped up to 100% of new sales in 2030.
 Also, new natural gas buses, starting in 2018, and diesel buses, starting in 2020, meet the optional heavy-duty low-NO X standard.
 Local Agencies Cons: Strate interf istent.
 This is gy.
 The Projecter with CARI e emissions. ct would not obstruct or